shatskyy/alpha_decay_demo/README.md

 ## Executive summary

 - **What it is**: A fast, reproducible demo that models and explains parent-order alpha decay from arrival-time microstructure and order parameters.
-- **What it does today**:
+- **Current Functionality**:
   - Simulates signals, orders, child fills, and minute bars (synthetic but realistic).
   - Computes parent-level alpha-decay labels and builds arrival-only features.
   - Trains regression and classification baselines; saves plots and metrics.
-  - Emits concise per-parent “explanation cards” with predicted decay, drivers, and suggested tactics.
+  - Outputs concise per-parent “explanation cards” with predicted decay, drivers, and suggested tactics.

-- **Who it’s for**: Execution researchers, quants, and traders who want to move beyond pure cost minimization toward preserving predicted alpha.
-- **Why it matters**: Execution decisions (urgency, participation, venue mix) can either protect or destroy alpha.
+This project aims to provide a framework for executoion traders who want to move beyond pure cost minimization toward preserving predicted alpha.
+Execution decisions (urgency, participation, venue mix) can either protect or destroy alpha.
 Measuring, predicting, and explaining decay is the foundation for adaptive, alpha-aware execution.

 ---

 ## Introduction: Alpha decay and signal preservation

 In systematic trading, a signal’s predictive edge decays quickly.
-Execution must be understood as preserving that edge, not only minimizing cost.
+Execution must be understood as preserving that edge, along with minimzing the cost.

 \[
 \text{Realized Alpha} = \text{Predicted Alpha} - (\text{slippage} + \text{market impact} + \text{signal decay})